This statement deals with:

 - for which you have provided your consent.

-We do not engage in direct marketing, except to provide existing customers with information on What’s new and Why, new titles and recent updates.
+We do not engage in direct marketing.
 If we decide to do so in the future we will seek your consent and provide a simple method for you to opt out of receiving marketing material.

 Who we may share your personal information with

-We may share your personal information with third parties, where appropriate, for the purposes explained above, including:
+We may share your personal information with third parties, where appropriate, for the purposes explained above.

 How we protect personal information that we hold